 The town for most of its history was governed and managed by the landowning families (an oligarchy).

 They were always in competition with the bishop, considering that the Roman Church had many lands.

-Regarding to the relationship with religion, it must be said that in Tropea the intersection, the transition, we mean the amalgamation between Byzantine culture and Western Catholic culture are clearly evident.
+About religion, in Tropea we want to underline the amalgamation between Byzantine culture and Western Catholic culture, clearly evident.

 The venerated Madonna di Romania